arcus/education_modules/genomics_quality_control/genomics_quality_control.md

 The experiment was designed to assess adaptation in *E. coli*.
 A population was propagated for more than 40,000 generations in a glucose-limited minimal medium (in most conditions glucose is the best carbon source for *E. coli*, providing faster growth than other sugars).
 This medium was supplemented with citrate, which *E. coli* cannot metabolize in the aerobic conditions of the experiment.

-Sequencing of the populations at regular time points revealed that spontaneous citrate-using variant (**Cit+**) appeared between 31,000 and 31,500 generations, causing an increase in population size and diversity.
+Sequencing of the populations at regular time points revealed that spontaneous citrate-using variants (**Cit+**) appeared between 31,000 and 31,500 generations, causing an increase in population size and diversity.
 In addition, this experiment showed hypermutability in certain regions.
 Hypermutability is important and can help accelerate adaptation to novel environments, but also can be selected against in well-adapted populations.

 <div class = "learn-more">
 <b style="color: rgb(var(--color-highlight));">Learning connection</b><br>